$45.00 members / $75.00 nonmembers 3.0 CE credits

 This course has not been approved in the state of Mississippi.

-- Explain different ways of organizing as a business entity
+- Explain the different types of business entities.

-- Explain how the Internal Revenue Service determines who to audit.
+- Describe the Internal Revenue Service auditing process.

 This course contains information that is proprietary.
 None of the material contained within this course may be used without the express written permission of AMTA unless otherwise indicated in the course.
 As a reminder, before practicing any new modalities or techniques, check with your state’s massage therapy regulatory authority to ensure they are within the state’s defined scope of practice for massage therapy.